 Calling 999: ambulance call-outs, and the police

-Calling 999: what is most likely to happen
+Calling 999: what may happen

-However, there have been occasions when an ambulance has not been called because guys are fearful the police will turn up as well, and that if there has been a fatality, this could lead to arrest and investigation.
+However, there have been occasions when an ambulance has not been called because guys are fearful the police will turn up as well, and if there has been a fatality, this could lead to arrest and investigation.

 - When someone overdoses on 'G' others around them may let them sleep it off, stay nearby, and/ or administer first aid; eg: place them in the recovery position.
 (If someone dies as a result of an overdose and this is regarded suspicious then the police will investigate and may make arrests).